Hans Kramers: Background and education

 Kramers enjoyed music, and played cello and piano.

 Academic career

 He worked for almost ten years in Bohr's group, becoming an associate professor at the University of Copenhagen.
-He played a role in the ill-fated BKS theory of 1924-5 BKS theory.
+He played a role in the ill-fated BKS theory of 1924-5.
 Kramers left Denmark in 1926 and returned to the Netherlands.
 He became a full professor in theoretical physics at Utrecht University, where he supervised Tjalling Koopmans.
-In 1934 he left Utrecht and succeeded Paul Ehrenfest in Leiden.
-From 1931 until his death he held also a cross appointment at Delft University of Technology.